medsjason/IOT_ANALYSIS_assignment1/readme.md

 - Light anomalies
   ![2.2 Light anomalies](outputs/plots/2.2_light_anomalies.png)

----

-## **Findings & Interpretation – Task 2.2**
+### Findings & Interpretation – Task 2.2

-The ±3σ window identifies occasional short-lived spikes.
-These anomalies appear as isolated points and do not form sustained periods of abnormal behaviour.
-They come from momentary fluctuations such as sensor noise, quick human activity, or brief environmental disturbances.
+The ±3σ anomaly detection flags isolated spikes that deviate from the rolling mean.
+These anomalies are short-lived and do not form long continuous segments.
+They most likely represent momentary sensor noise, quick activity near the sensors, or short disturbances such as doors opening or lights being switched.

-Because the rolling mean remains extremely stable and anomalies do not cluster into long-duration events, the environment is confirmed to be consistent and well-regulated throughout the week.
+Because the overall moving averages stay steady and anomalies do not persist, the environment remains consistent and well regulated.
+The anomaly detection mainly highlights brief, localised events rather than any major change in the underlying conditions.